nbjerre/assignment--1/README.md

 ## Two decisions worth discussing

-1. **Route-stop identity:** We chose `(route_id, stop_sequence)` as the primary key.
+1. **Route-stop identity:** I chose `(route_id, stop_sequence)` as the primary key.
 The alternative was to use a separate route-stop ID or ban repeated stops.
 The composite key matches the ordered route workload and still permits loop routes.
 The model and reasoning are in the [Lecture 1 dossier](mobilityticketing-lecture-1-starter/docs/dossier.md).

-2. **Revenue reporting:** We chose the direct SQL query or SQL function as the trusted source for daily revenue.
+2. **Revenue reporting:** I chose the direct SQL query or SQL function as the trusted source for daily revenue.
 The alternative was to use a materialized view or a trigger-maintained summary table to make reads faster.
-Our tests showed that the direct query and function always reflected new payments, status changes, and deletions, while the summary table could become outdated.
+My tests showed that the direct query and function always reflected new payments, status changes, and deletions, while the summary table could become outdated.
 The results are documented in the [Lecture 3 evidence](mobilityticketing-lecture-3-starter/docs/reporting-evidence.md).

 ## One limitation or open question